Heinrich-Barth/sit-down-and-play/README.md

 Although the gameplay is guided by Middle-earth Collectible Card Game, you can easily adapt it to your own game.

+*Generic sample data is provided to play around a bit.*

-Most importantly, you will need to provide the card data and its images.
-A description of the JSON format will be given below.
+However, you will need to provide the card data and its images for the full experience.
+See section below on how to start.

 ### Feature Overview